idthic/runjam/README.md

 means that this is the end of the file and that no more events are available.
 The second column contains the oversampling factor, i.e., the factor for the number of particles in the test-particle method for the Boltzmann equation.
-This is normally identity which corresponds to the real number of hadrons.
+This is normally `1` which corresponds to using the real number of hadrons.

-Then as many lines as the number of the particles are followed.
+Then, as many lines as the number of the particles are followed.
 Each line carries one particle information with the following format:

 ```